Are there limitations to the $25,000/year that your department is donating to the award? For example, may you use this to supplement your salary?

 your completed application, it will be assigned to at least 2 local reviewers for evaluation who will have varying degrees of expertise in your research subject matter.
 All reviewers will convene for an NIH-style study section to discuss and numerically

-between the applicant, his/her mentors, and the KL2 program’s leadership.
+between the applicant, his/her mentors, and the K12 program’s leadership.

 You recently submitted a K proposal to the NIH.
-Are you eligible to apply for the KL2 award?
+Are you eligible to apply for the K12 award?

-As mentioned above, the NIH does not allow one proposal to
+As mentioned above, the NIH does not allow a unique career development award to

 be simultaneously reviewed by two NIH study sections.
-The NIH considers the KL2 study section to be equivalent to an NIH study section.
-Therefore you may not apply for the KL2 program if you have the same proposal current under review at an NIH study
+The NIH considers the CCTSI K12 study section to be equivalent to an NIH K study section.
+Therefore you may not apply for the K12 program if you have the same proposal current under review at an NIH study

 section.

-- If you currently have submitted a K application that has not yet received a score or not discussed decision, please contact KL2 leadership prior to your KL2 application to determine your eligibilityreview committee of your pending
+- If you currently have submitted a K application that has not yet received a score (or not discussed), please contact K12 leadership prior to beginning the CCTSI K12 application process to determine your eligibility.

-for your original K proposal until the KL2 review process is complete.
+for your original K proposal until the K12 review process is complete.

 Fringe benefits are provided via the award